defilytica/balancer-tools-v2/README.md

 ```

 ## What this project wants to achieve
-Balancer.tools is a community tooling site to better understand the Balancer ecosystem.
+defilytica.tools is a community tooling site to better understand ecosystems like the Balancer protocol.
 It provides advanced tools like a veBAL boosting calculator, impermanent loss calculator and much more.

-## Current features
+## Planned features

 * veBAL boost calculator
-* Impermanent loss calculator
-* Price impact calculator for swaps and investments
-* Endpoint status checker
+* veBAL gauge multi-voter
+* Governance tooling such as a gauge PR creator

 ## Future features in review